-Dogs have been doing police work and working as K-9 officers for many years.
-Some breeds have been revered for their hard work protecting their handlers and civilians.
-There's a number of police dog breeds often trained exclusively for police work that stand out as the best guardians of the innocent – sniffing out bombs, narcotics, and bringing down criminals.
+Some breeds have been revered for their hard work at protecting their handlers and civilians.
+Similarly, there's a number of police dog breeds often trained exclusively for police work that stand out as the best detectives, trackers and guardians of the innocent.
+K9 officers sniff out bombs, narcotics, track and bring down criminals among many other law enforcement tasks.

 But what dog breeds make the best canines for police work?
 Not surprisingly, some dogs are much better for this job than others.
 We've scoured the history of police dogs to pick out fifteen best dog breeds for police work and ranked them on this police dog breeds list.

-Did you know that dogs have been used to help law enforcement for over 100 years now?
-The first unofficial police dogs were employed back in 1888, and police officers started off with using Bloodhounds based on their history as one of the best hunting dogs with the strongest sense of smell and tracking abilities.
+From that point, police officers started off with Bloodhounds based on their history as one of the best hunting dogs with the strongest sense of smell and tracking abilities, and would only expand into different breeds for different tasks come early 1990s.

-About a decade later, when the law enforcement in other countries realized the immense help dogs provide, their police units have started specially training dogs to help fight crime, according to Slate.
+Nearly a decade later, when the law enforcement in other countries realized the immense help dogs provide, their police units have started specially training dogs to help fight crime.
 Police dog training took off in 1899, and has been growing and improving ever since.
 The range of police dog breeds has been expanded, and more breeds were included for police work training.

 Today, in many countries, a K-9 police dog is considered an official police officer with many duties and responsibilities on their hands.
 It means these dogs must be and are treated just as a human police officer would, protected under the law the same way.
 Mistreating a K-9 unit dog is the same thing as mistreating an law enforcement officer (with perpetrator facing fines and long-term jail time).